Why the finance industry is banking on a digital future

 As the digital landscape shifts, so too does the nature of competition in the finance industry.
-Customers are increasingly favouring digital options, and it’s possible for banks to provide those – but the digital experience the customer receives should also be reflected in how employees are delivering that experience.
+Customers are increasingly favoring digital options, and it’s possible for banks to provide those – but the digital experience the customer receives should also be reflected in how employees are delivering that experience.

 Workplace technology is evolving to allow for this, with just one example being the use of secure, fully integrated mobile devices that allow staff to interact with customers at a time and place that suits them.
 In-branch, and unobstructed by fixed desks, employees can share screens with customers and talk them through any issues in a more relaxed, transparent manner.

 In fact, in many ways, it’s not really about the devices but the people on either end of them.
 The device, ultimately, is there to give individuals the right service or information, when they want it, and wherever they are when they need it.

 Beyond devices, machine learning and data analytics are helping financial institutions make the most of the vast amounts of data available to them.
 By measuring the day-to-day interactions a customer has with their service provider, it becomes easier to respond to their future needs in a more efficient and personalized way.

 With new, more agile technology at their disposal, employees are able to make the decisions that are good not just for the bank or other financial institutions but even more so for the customer they’re serving.